 What Is Hard Water?

-Professionals typically measure hardness in parts per million (ppm).
-As percentage represents a portion taken out of a total of one hundred, ppm represents a portion taken out of one million.
-Soft water has 60 or less ppm of calcium, magnesium, and other dissolved particles.
+Professionals typically measure the hardness of water in parts per million (ppm).
+A percentage represents a portion taken out of a total of 100, while ppm represents a portion taken out of one million.
+Soft water contains 60 ppm or less of calcium, magnesium and other dissolved particles.
+Hard water, on the other hand, exhibits between 60 and 180 ppm of minerals.
+Extremely hard water can have upward of 180 ppm and beyond.

-Over time, hard water minerals build up inside your home’s pipes, faucets, and appliances.
-This buildup contributes to clogs and reduces overall appliance efficiency.
+1. Appliance inefficiency.
+Over time, hard water minerals can build up inside your home’s pipes, faucets, and appliances.
+Mineral buildup can contribute to clogs and reduce the overall efficiency of your appliances.
 In some cases, you may notice an increase in your water or power bills because your appliances have to work harder to perform the same tasks with hard water than they would with soft water.